 - The Licensee shall ensure that all works are undertaken in accordance with the proposed mitigation and commitments register stated in the Open Hydro Supplementary Environmental Statement: Deployment of a Subsea Tidal Turbine at the European Marine Energy Centre (EMEC) issued on 1st August 2007.

 Established in 2005, Dublin-based OpenHydro designs and manufactures marine turbines to generate renewable energy from tidal streams.
 OpenHydro was the first developer to use the tidal test site at the Fall of Warness off the island of Eday when its test rig and 250kW open centered turbine were installed in 2006.
-The device was the first tidal turbine to be grid connected in Scotland and subsequently the first to successfully generate electricity to the national grid in the UK.
+The device was the first tidal turbine to be grid connected in Scotland and subsequently the first to successfully generate electricity to the national grid in the UK in May 2008.

 For the impact assessment process, all possible interactions were first identified and then screened to establish the likely areas of significant effects.
 Orkney is recognized as an important area for a number of marine species, with various conservation and protected sites in the areas surrounding the tidal test site.

 The key issues to consider for all marine mammals and diving birds relate to concerns over the potential for damage to wildlife that may occur as a direct or indirect result of collision between the animal and moving underwater device parts.
 There are also concerns about the potential for disturbance or harm to marine wildlife species that may be caused by waterborne noise associated with construction, operation, and decommissioning processes, or disturbance that may lead to species being deterred or displaced from their habitual breeding and/or feeding grounds.